ansys/pymapdl/doc/source/user_guide/krylov.rst

 * Solves the reduced system
 * Expands the results back to compute the harmonic response

-MAPDL provides the following methods to implement a harmonic analysis using the Krylov Method:
+MAPDL provides the following ways to implement a harmonic analysis using the Krylov method:

 #.
-Via Mechanical APDL commands.
+Mechanical APDL commands.
 #.
-Via macros, a feature described in *Frequency-Sweep Harmonic Analysis via the Krylov Method* in the *Structural Analysis Guide*.
+APDL macros as described in "Frequency-Sweep Harmonic Analysis via the Krylov Method" in the *Structural Analysis Guide*.
 #.
-PyMAPDL implementation of the macros, a feature described here.
+PyMAPDL.
+You can use the Python programming language to expose the Krylov features as described in this section.

 Assumptions
 -----------
-The following assumptions are made in the Krylov solution obtained using this method :
+The following assumptions are made when using the Kylov PyMAPDL method to obtain the solution:

 * The stiffness, mass, and damping matrices are assumed to be constant (independent of frequency).